Introduction

 - Positioning: Consider your position when betting.
 The player with the highest visible hand initiates the betting in each round.
 Therefore, if you have a high card showing, you can frequently bet or raise to apply pressure on your opponents.

-- Play Aggressively with Strong Hands: When you hold a powerful high hand, such as three of a kind or a straight, it's crucial to bet and raise assertively.
+- Play Aggressively with Strong Hands: When you hold a strong high hand, such as three of a kind or a straight, it's crucial to bet and raise assertively.
 This strategy not only builds the pot but also pressures opponents who might be aiming for a low hand.

 Low Hand Strategy